-- 3. Dependents (current at time of the bargaining unit employee's separation from the City), as defined by the rules of the City Group Health Insurance Plan in effect at the time of separation.
+- 3. Dependents (current at time of the employee's separation from the City), as defined by the rules of the City Group Health Insurance Plan in effect at the time of separation.
 After the dependent reaches the eligibility age for or is otherwise eligible for federal benefits under Medicare, or age 65, whichever occurs first, the health insurance coverage premium paid by the City on behalf of the dependent will be reduced to 25% of the "single dependent with Medicare premium".
 After reaching the eligibility age for, or if otherwise eligible for federal benefits under Medicare, such coverage under the City's group insurance plan is secondary to Medicare coverage.
 In order to receive payment once the dependent has reached the eligibility age for or is otherwise eligible for federal benefits under Medicare, the dependent must comply with any requirements pertaining to Medicare, which are imposed by the City's Insurance carrier, as a precondition to being eligible to qualify as a dependent covered by the insurance plan, as modified from time-to-time, or required by law. - c.
-In the event of death of the bargaining unit employee/retiree, retiree, the spouse will continue to receive the subsidy benefit until death or remarriage subject to the requirements set forth in this Article 24.2(b).
-Dependents, as

-- defined in 2(e),this Article 24.2(b)(3) will continue to receive benefits in the event of the death of the employee/retiree,retiree, as long as they meet the definition of dependents in the City Group Health Insurance Plan in effect at the time of retirement. - d.
-In the event of a catastrophic injury or medical illness which forces a bargaining unitan employee who has not reached 20 years of service and age 47 to retire from service of the City or as a Nevada PERS disability retirement, this benefit will be prorated for the employee at 5% per year of service after the employee has worked for Carson the City for 10 years, up to a maximum of 90% and subject to the provisions of paragraphthis Article 24.2(a) above concerning the bargaining unit employee reaching the eligibility age for or being otherwise eligible for federal benefits under Medicare, or age 65, whichever occurs first.
+In the event of death of the retiree, the spouse will continue to receive the subsidy benefit until death or remarriage subject to the requirements set forth in this Article 24.2(b).
+Dependents, as defined in this Article 24.2(b)(3) will continue to receive benefits in the event of the death of the retiree, as long as they meet the definition of dependents in the City Group Health Insurance Plan in effect at the time of retirement. - d.
+In the event of a catastrophic injury or medical illness which forces an employee who has not reached 20 years of service and age 47 to retire from service of the City or as a PERS disability retirement, this benefit will be prorated for the employee at 5% per year of service after the employee has worked for the City for 10 years, up to a maximum of 90% and subject to the provisions this Article 24.2(a) above concerning the employee reaching the eligibility age for or being otherwise eligible for federal benefits under Medicare, or age 65, whichever occurs first.
 Ten years starts at 50%.
-The benefit under this subparagraph Article 24.2(d) does not apply to a spouse or dependents and does not trigger any spousal or dependent benefits under this Article. - e.
-If the benefits provided to retirees, their spouse spouses and dependents under this Section Article 24.2 are modified (reduced or eliminated) in the future by mutual agreement of the City and the Union Association, including binding factfinding or interest arbitration pursuant to NRS Chapter 288, such modification shall not apply to retirees, their spouses and dependents then receiving the benefits, and the retiree, their spouse or dependent shall continue to receive the benefit on the basis specified by the collectively bargained provisions of the agreement in effect as between the Parties on the date of retirement.
+The benefit under Article 24.2(d) does not apply to a spouse or dependents and does not trigger any spousal or dependent benefits under this Article.

+e.
+If the benefits provided to retirees, their spouses and dependents under this Article 24.2 are modified (reduced or eliminated) in the future by mutual agreement of the City and the Association, including binding factfinding or interest arbitration pursuant to NRS Chapter 288, such modification shall not apply to retirees, their spouses and dependents then receiving the benefits, and the retiree, spouse or dependent shall continue to receive the benefit on the basis specified by the provisions of the agreement in effect between the Parties on the date of retirement.